 I have been working with Dr Nicola Koyama to develop methods that measure the effects of enrichment on wellbeing in the Syrian hamster.

-Our paper is in press in Royal Society Open Science.
+This work has been published in Royal Society Open Science.
 The hamster welfare Laboratory at Liverpool John Moores University has opportunities for final year student projects.
 Please contact Dr Bethell or Dr Koyama for further information.